Skip to main content

 In this article:

-What exactly is PCOS?
+What is PCOS?

 Celebrities With PCOS Speak Out

-PCOS affects everyone differently, so we’ve assembled an entire squad of celebrities who are managing their symptoms while living in the spotlight and using their platform to bring awareness to this often misunderstood condition.
-Many of the following celebs may have what's known as 'lean PCOS,' which is the term applied to PCOS patients who don't necessarily struggle with weight gain, but still experience other symptoms.
+Many of the following celebs appear to have what's referred to as 'lean PCOS,' which is the term applied to PCOS patients who don't necessarily struggle with weight gain, but still experience the condition's other symptoms.
+Up to 30% of PCOS patients fall into this category.

 Lea Michele

-Lea went on to say, “Through diet, I have been able to manage my symptoms.
-But I am very fortunate.
-There are way more extreme versions of PCOS that women have a lot of difficulty with — mine is not as intense.
-Which is why I haven’t really talked about it, because there are women who have it so much worse.”
+"Through diet, I have been able to manage my symptoms, but I am very fortunate," Michele adds.
+"There are way more extreme versions of PCOS that women have a lot of difficulty with — mine is not as intense.
+It's why I haven’t really talked about it, because there are women who have it so much worse."

 Sasha Pieterse

-The Pretty Little Liars star has been honest about her struggles with PCOS and the fears that come along with it.
+The Pretty Little Liars star has been honest about her struggles with PCOS and the fears that frequently come along with it.

-Sasha told People Magazine, "Just the fact that we were able to get pregnant was such a blessing because with PCOS that made me nervous."
-She continued, "A lot of women have infertility issues, so we were expecting more difficulty...it's been an absolute blessing that we were able to just get pregnant by ourselves."
+Pieterse told People Magazine, "Just the fact that we were able to get pregnant was such a blessing because with PCOS, that made me nervous.
+A lot of women have infertility issues, so we were expecting more difficulty...it's been an absolute blessing that we were able to just get pregnant by ourselves."

 Want PCOS snack ideas?